ecc1/gnarl/README.md

 GNARL will show messages on the OLED display when your phone connects and disconnects.
 Pushing the button will display the current status.
-GNARL may not respond to the button press immediately if it is in the midst of communicating with the pump, due to scheduling priorities.
+GNARL may not respond to the button press immediately if it is communicating with the pump, due to scheduling priorities.

 ## Building the other applications